MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 - Making sure paths in the reg files are wrapped between double quotes.
 Example :
     ``C:\\test\\test.bat`` -> ``\"C:\\test\\test.bat\"``

-- When you have more than 1 pair of quote in your expression, you will need to double escape them.
+- When you have more than 1 pair of quote in your command line, you will need to double escape them.
 Example :

     .. code:: batch